m4gshm/fieldr/README.md

 ## Supported commands

-- enum-const - generate constants based on template applied to struct fields.
+- fields-to-consts - generate constants based on template applied to struct fields.

 - get-set - generates getters, setters for a structure type.

 - builder - generates builder API of a structure type.

-- as-map - generates method or functon that converts the struct type to a map.
+- as-map - generates a method or functon that converts the struct type to a map.

-- enrich-enum - generates method and functions for converting an enum const to a string and vice versa.
+- enrich-const-type - extends a constants type by 'get name' method, 'enum all values' function and
+  `get the constant by a value of the underlying type` function.

 ## Installation